 The geodetic observation of the Bavarian glaciers dates back to the late 19th century.
-Due to this long observation period, the small Bavarian glaciers, which still exist today at the Zugspitze (Höllentalferner, Southern and Northern Schneeferner) and in the Berchtesgaden Alps (Watzmanngletscher, Blaueis), are very valuable “climate witnesses”.
+Due to this long observation period, the small Bavarian glaciers, which still exist today at the Zugspitze (Höllentalferner, Northern Schneeferner) and in the Berchtesgaden Alps (Watzmanngletscher, Blaueis), are very valuable “climate witnesses”.
 The first accurate map was created by Sebastian Finsterwalder, who mapped the Zugspitzplatt in 1892 using terrestrial photogrammetry.
 His son and co-founder of the Commission for Glaciology, Richard Finsterwalder, carried out measurements of all Bavarian glaciers during the mid-20th century, and from the 1960s onwards, the Commission for Glaciology established regular photogrammetric monitoring procedures at intervals of about 10 years.
 The transition to the digital age took place between 2005 and 2007 as part of a German Research Foundation project (Deutsche Forschungsgemeinschaft, DFG).
 Since then, the five glaciers (status 2014) have been monitored with laser scanning and real-time kinematics at shorter observation intervals of approximately 5 years.
 These continuous observations were summarised for the general public in the Bavarian Glacier Reports (1st edition: 2014, 2nd edition: 2021) published by the Bavarian State Ministry of the Environment and Consumer Protection.
 After the extreme melt in summer 2022 measurements of the Southern Schneefernerat the Zugspitze revealed that area as well as ice thickness had decreased to such extent that the remains can no longer be regarded as a glacier.
 This reduces the number of glaciers in Germany to four.

 In addition to the intensive observation of the Vernagtferner in the Ötztal valley, where the Academy maintains a research laboratory, other glaciers in the Eastern Alps are examined at regular intervals.
 This allows for more detailed observations at the Vernagtferner to be regionalised and the development of the glaciers in the Eastern Alps to be investigated more generally.
 To this end, the glaciers in Bavaria and a selection of glaciers in the Zillertal and Stubai Alps have been observed for more than forty years.